ITISFoundation/osparc-manual/docs/platform_introduction/main_window_and_navigation/data/cloud_storage_types/datcore.md

 ## Dat-Core

-One option of storing, accessing and handling data is provided via the Dat-Core / [Blackfynn](https://www.blackfynn.com), being part of the DRC.
+One option of storing, accessing and handling data is provided via the Dat-Core / [Pennsieve](https://discover.pennsieve.io/), being part of the DRC.
-* You'll need access and thus an account/login for the Blackfynn platform.
+* You'll need access and thus an account/login for the Pennsieve platform.
-* In order to "link" your Blackfynn account directly into *osparc*, please follow the procedure outlined in its dedicated [section](/docs/platform_introduction/main_window_and_navigation/user_setup/security_details.md).
+* In order to "link" your Pennsieve account directly into *osparc*, please follow the procedure outlined in its dedicated [section](/docs/platform_introduction/main_window_and_navigation/user_setup/security_details.md).
 * Depending on the login/credentials which are used, you'll have access to your own repository or a shared one, e.g., via SPARC.
 * Using the Dat-Core as cloud storage medium is required in case you would like to access SPARC related (shared) data and recommended for sharing datafiles with other groups and collaborators anyhow.